-The Beet Goes on Salad is one of my absolute favorites!
-As a matter of fact, most any salad with beets ranks high on my list and as far as I’m concerned, this is the highest.
+The Beet Goes on Salad is a family favorite, and maybe it will be one of yours now, too!
+As a matter of fact, most any salad with beets ranks high on my list, and as far as I’m concerned, this is the highest.
 If you’re here, maybe you’re a beet lover, too.
-Just know you’ll find several beet salads on my site as well as other beet-related recipes!
+Just know you’ll find several beet salads on my site, as well as other beet-related recipes!

 About The Beet Goes On Salad: